 Inspecting the response body is not supported, so rules that do so have no effect.

 We used the OWASP ModSecurity Core Rule Set to protect our web application against a wide range of generic attacks and saw how the CRS blocks malicious requests generated by the Nikto scanning tool.

-For imformation about another supported ModSecurity rule set, see Using the ModSecurity Rules from Trustwave SpiderLabs with the NGINX Plus with ModSecurity WAF.
+For imformation about another supported ModSecurity rule set, see Using the ModSecurity Rules from Trustwave SpiderLabs with the NGINX ModSecurity WAF.